wonambi-python/wonambi/docs/source/gui/analysis.rst

 * ``RMS``: The square root of the mean of the squares of each amplitude value in the signal.

-* ``Power``: The integral of the power spectral density (simple periodogram) of the signal over the band of interest.
+* ``Power``: The average power (from a simple periodogram) of the signal over the band of interest.
 Best used for stationary signals.

-* ``Energy``: The integral of the energy spectral density (simple periodogram) of the signal over the band of interest.
+* ``Energy``: The average energy (from a simple periodogram) of the signal over the band of interest.
 Best used for signals with a clear beginning and end, i.e. events.

 * ``Peak power frequency``: The frequency corresponding to the highest power value in the band of interest.